 Almost every home or apartment has that one weird thing on the wall.
-Maybe it’s a thermostat.
-Could be an old phone jack.
+Maybe it’s a thermostat with unfortunate placing.
+Could be an old phone jack (remember those?!?).
 Might be some bizarrely-placed outlet.
 Whatever it is, it’s probably unsightly.
-Like an unfortunate mole on your otherwise beautiful wall.
 Thankfully Kyle Schuneman is back with another #2BHack to save the day!
 See the full video tutorial below!
 Kyle shows you how to quickly and easily use a canvas art print to hide your ugly wall items.
 Plus you’ll make your wall prettier than ever!
 Bonus: extra hidden storage space.

 Step By Step Guide

 In this guide we’re going to be using a canvas art print to hide some ill-placed outlets and old phone jacks!
 This tutorial is ideal for our canvases thanks to their deep, solid wood frames.
 This leaves room for the wall objects to remain hidden without pressing against the back of the artwork.
 You can also try this with other types of artwork!
 Let your creativity run wild!

 Things You’ll Need:

 - A Canvas Art Print (or pre-owned art!)